-I am Ph.D candidate since 2016 at Paris School of Economics, under supervision of Prof. Laurent Gobillon and Prof. Miren Lafourcade, with a funding by French Ministry for Energy and Ecological Transition as a member of the Corps des Ponts (a French Civil Service Fast Stream that includes a Ph.D track funded by French Ministry of Energy)
+I am Ph.D candidate since 2016 at Paris School of Economics, under supervision of Prof. Laurent Gobillon and Prof. Miren Lafourcade, as a Corps des Ponts fellow (a French Civil Service Fast Stream that includes a Ph.D track funded by French Ministry of Energy)

 You can find here a résumé.

 My primary research interests are in Economic Geography and Urban Economics.

 However, I am further interested in the connected fields of Economic History, Labor Economics, Environmental Economics, and Fiscality.